What Is a QSF File?

 Platform: Qualtrics

-Best next step: convert, import into a test project, then validate.
+Best next step: convert or inspect, import into a test project, then validate.